iqquee/fs-cache/example/README.md

 ```

 ### Insert()
 Insert is used to insert a new record into the storage.
-It has two methods which are One() and Many().

-- ### One
-One adds a new record into the storage with collection name
 ```go
 type User struct {
 	Name string `json:"name"`